pvcraven/web-development-class/source/tutorials/java_environment/java_environment.rst

 Get a Sample Tomcat Application Working
 ---------------------------------------

-We will create and run our application from inside an IDE which will make development a lot easier that what we are about to go through below.
+We will normally create and run our application from inside an IDE which will make development a lot easier that what we are about to go through below.

 **But** you should run through this tutorial and be aware of the